 Large vintage Persian Heriz carpet from Northwest Iran in excellent overall condition.

-Some very minor wear on the wool pile and on the cotton fringes.
+Some minor wear on the wool pile and on the cotton fringes.
 (Closeup photos of the wear included.)

 The rug is quite solid and can be used in a high foot traffic area of the home.
 Out of a European estate.